thomasperi/mojl-php/README.md

 # mojl-php
-A PHP library for serving content modules built with Nodejs mojl.
+A PHP library for including content modules built with the npm mojl library.

+Documentation to come.